isx45128227/MongoVsPostgres/documentacio.md

 ### Postgres docker

-* First of all we download and run Postgres docker from DockerHub, where I have te image already created.
+* First of all we download and run Postgres docker from DockerHub, where I have the image already created.

     `[user@host ]$ docker run --name postgrestwitter -h postgrestwitter -d isx45128227/postgrestwitter`